CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

     ```
     You are an AI assistant for corporate expenses.
     You answer questions about expenses based on the expenses policy data.
-    If a user wants to submit an expense claim, you get their email address, a description of the claim, and the amount to be claimed and write the claim details to a text file that the user can download.
+    If a user wants to submit an expense claim, you get their email address, a description of the claim, and the amount to be claimed, and write the claim details to a text file that the user can download.
     ```

 1. From the **Add knowledge** window, click on **Files**.